 We believe these reports are critical to an injury victim’s full legal recovery, and they can also provide an incredibly useful blueprint for the future care and treatment of the TBI victim once money is recovered.
 Unfortunately, quality expert analysis is not inexpensive, and proper reporting often costs in excess of $30,000.
 In preparing a severe traumatic brain injury case, it is not unusual for expert analysis and reporting to cost in excess of $200,000.
 In our experience, this evidence is vital to making sure the brain injury victim recovers the full amount they are entitled to and has the best quality of life going forward.
 Given the importance of this evidence, we advance all costs related to necessary expert analysis out of our own pocket when we represent the families of TBI victims.
 In our opinion, all qualified TBI lawyers should be prepared to invest significant resources into preparing these types of cases.

 Severe TBIs are tragic and challenging, but Jackie’s story illustrates that there can be hope for a full and meaningful life.
-If you have a family member of loved one who has suffered from a TBI, please let us know how we can help and direct you to the resources which are available to you.
+If you have a family member of loved one who has suffered from a TBI, please let us know by contact our Hammond, IN brain injury lawyer on how we can help and direct you to the resources which are available to you.

 Woman suffering physical and emotional abuse at nursing home.